-When it was added to the original building on this site, in 1909, the 700-foot tower resembling the campanile of St. Mark's in Venice made this 1893 building the world's tallest; it was surpassed in height a few years later (by the Woolworth Building).
-It was stripped of much of its classical details during renovations in the early 1960s but remains a prominent feature of the Midtown skyline today.
+In 1909, with the addition of the 700-foot tower resembling the campanile of St. Mark's in Venice, this 1893 building became the world's tallest; it was surpassed in height in 1912 (when the Woolworth Building was completed).
+The building was stripped of much of its classical detail during renovations in the early 1960s but remains a prominent feature of the Midtown skyline.
 The clock's four faces are each three stories high, and their minute hands weigh half a ton each.
-In late 2014, Marriott International and Ian Schrager will open a 355 luxury-room hotel—The New York Edition Hotel—in the long-vacant clock tower portion of the building.
+If the view from the street doesn't quite cut it, you can reserve a room in the skyline itself: Marriott International and Ian Schrager now operate a luxury hotel, the New York EDITION, in the clock-tower portion of the building.